-With the weight of our culture bearing down upon us, some in our wards and stakes have been convinced that same-sex marriage and homosexual relationships are somehow different and more acceptable than any other sin.
-By separating it from the list of more pedestrian and culturally-inappropriate sins (pornography use, drug and alcohol abuse, adultery, etc.) people feel justified in accepting and even condoning it.
-Perhaps this is how some in the Church feel okay—perhaps even noble—about supporting same-sex marriage.
+With the weight of our culture bearing down upon us, some members of the LDS church have been convinced to believe that same-sex marriage and homosexual relationships are somehow different, excusable and more acceptable than any other sin.
+By separating it from the list of more pedestrian and culturally-inappropriate sins (pornography use, drug and alcohol abuse, adultery, co-habitation, etc.) people feel justified in accepting and even condoning it.
+Perhaps this is how some in the Church feel okay—perhaps even noble—about supporting same-sex marriage and homosexual relationships.
 People are making special allowances for this sin that they would never make for any other sin.

 Same-sex marriage as a protected class of sin.

-Pause for a moment and consider if there is any other sexual sin that is so widely accepted or affirmed by some members of the Church (or even other Christian faiths) as same-sex marriage and homosexual relationships.
-The next time you come across an article, meme, post or conversation in support of it, try substituting “same-sex marriage” with another sexual sin in its place (LDS.org lists adultery as an example.)
-Substitute “gay marriage” or “gay relationships” with “adultery” into any post, article or conversation about same-sex marriage and see how fast it changes things.
-In fact, try substituting “gay marriage” with any other sin and see what happens.
-It’s an interesting exercise.
-It shows just how desensitized we have become to this particular sin.
-We are making special allowances for same-sex marriage and relationships that we would never make for other ones.
+Pause for a moment and consider if there is any other sin (sexual or otherwise) that is so widely accepted or affirmed by some members of the Church as same-sex marriage and homosexual relationships.
+The next time you come across a conversation in support of gay marriage, same-sex relationships or behavior, try substituting the sin with another sin in its place and see how it changes things.
+Substitute [adultery/pornography/alcoholism/drug addiction] into any LDS conversation when an individual is supporting or affirming same-sex marriage or behavior and see how quickly it changes things.
+It’s an interesting exercise—you’ll find that it doesn’t work and shows how desensitized we have become to this particular sin.
+Sadly, some are making special allowances and support for same-sex marriage and homosexual relationships that they would never make for any other ones.
 It’s difficult to find anything in comparison and nothing is granted so much leniency.
 Why is this so?

-For this LDS audience, we are taught by prophets and apostles and the scriptures teach that sexual sin is among the most serious of all sins.
-All sin is not created equal.
-Sexual sins are treated with more weight.
-With this issue, perhaps condoning and accepting is easier and less risky than speaking truth in our wards and stakes (even if done in love.)
-We may not want to come across as unkind, unloving or judgmental, so we avoid difficult conversations with fellow Church members when these issues are brought up.
-We’re often unsure (or perhaps afraid) of how to teach truth with kindness.
-Yet by not teaching this, we do so at the peril of allowing false doctrine to be accepted as truth in our families, classes or callings.
+For this LDS audience, we are taught by prophets, apostles and the scriptures that sexual sin is among the most serious of all sin.
+All types of sin are not equal—sexual sin is treated with more weight.
+Yet even knowing this, perhaps going with the flow is easier and less risky than speaking truth.
+We may not want to come across as unpopular so we avoid difficult conversations with fellow Church members when these issues are brought up.
+We’re often unsure (or perhaps afraid) of how to teach the doctrine and standards with kindness.
+We may be afraid of being called intolerant, hateful or bigoted (when this is not true).
+Surely we must be sensitive, kind and never harsh when teaching the very clear truth about sin and the Lord’s standards as parents, leaders and teachers in the church.
+Yet if we do not teach this issue with absolute clarity, we neglect it at the peril of allowing false doctrine to be accepted in our families, classes or callings.

 Of this, Elder Christofferson taught: